ngildenhuys/nicks-os/goals.md

 # Goals for today

 - [x] switch over to sway
-- [] setup window managment the way we want to, so mouse enabled, macros whichever way (in progress, I have enough to get around)
+- [x] setup window managment the way we want to, so mouse enabled, macros whichever way (in progress, I have enough to get around)
-- [] get alt tab working
+- [x] get alt tab working (switches between workspace, will take more work to get it like windows)
 - [x] setup nvim
 - [x] setup shell fish
-- [] setup login screen (in progress, should prompt )
+- [x] setup login screen (in progress, should prompt )
 - [x] setup bluetooth
+- [x] maybe get sleeping to work?? and connecting to monitor while closed
+- [x] nerd fonts working
+- [] get sound working
+- [] get display/backlight brightness working
+- [] keyboard keys all working
 - [] setup finger print sensor
-- [] maybe get sleeping to work?? and connecting to monitor while closed
-- [x] nerd fonts working

 ## Applications to setup